Singer shuts down Tigers in Kansas City’s 4-0 win

 Tarik Skubal (1-3) allowed two earned runs and four hits in six innings in this matchup of rookie starters.
 He struck out eight with no walks.

+“Our guy threw the ball pretty doggone good, too,” Detroit manager Ron Gardenhire said.
+“We were happy with Skubs.”

 After throwing 119 pitches in his previous start — when he took a no-hitter into the eighth — Singer was taken out after just 81 this time.

+“Obviously, it would have been very easy to run him back out there for another one,” Royals manager Mike Matheny said.
+“But to get us through six right there and give us a chance, a very fresh bullpen — all of that kind of played well into our hands to hand it over to the back end of the pen.”

 Jesse Hahn, Scott Barlow and Greg Holland each pitched a perfect inning in relief.

 Singer has pitched at least five innings in all seven of his road starts, without allowing more than five hits in any of them.
 Detroit stranded two runners against him in the fourth, and that’s as close as the Tigers came to scoring.